PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 results, pass order, and observation-only evidence rules.
 Commit and push only;
 do not create, reopen, or update a pull request.

+## Remaining shape-extract result characterization checkpoint

+The shape-extract compatibility wrapper returns the dedicated owner's fixed one-counter dictionary `optimized_transpose_shape_extract_nhwc_to_nchw_chains`.
+The owner prunes unused tensors only after a positive rewrite, and its idempotence plus unsafe boundary fixtures establish the counter as complete mutation evidence.

+There are three production calls.
+The middle pre-QKV form already retains `_late_pre_qkv_shape_extract_stats`.
+The terminal form after `_terminal_concat_unary_conv_stats` and the absolute-end form after pre-Concat cleanup remain raw.

+A strict expected-failure contract selects `_terminal_shape_extract_stats` and `_late_pre_layout_cluster_shape_extract_stats` for those two calls while preserving the existing target.
+It fixes the exact three-call count, one-key schema, positive-only pruning, model-only arguments, terminal option-guard boundary, late-SPP/QKV boundary, pre-Concat/late-layout-cluster boundary, and absence of result consumers.

+At implementation, replace only the first and third raw expressions with assignments.
+Do not rename or consume the existing pre-QKV target, and do not change the wrapper, owner, schema, pruning, surrounding calls, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- shape-extract owner/schema and unsafe-boundary fixtures, exact three-form retention contract, terminal Concat/unary/Conv and fanout guard, late-SPP and QKV, absolute-end late-layout cluster, architecture, pass-efficiency, and terminal-layout coverage: `411 passed, 1 xfailed in 20.23s`

+The sole strict expected failure is the intentionally unimplemented two-result retention contract.
+Implement only those assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the